Programs in the Last Month of Autumn

 Visiting at least one of the world-famous thermal baths of Budapest is a must, especially in a cold month like November.

-The Turkish Baths (Király, Rudas and less-known Veli Bej Baths) date from the Ottoman era in the 16th-17th centuries, the Gellért, Széchenyi, and the Lukács Baths were built more recently, at the turn of the 19th-20th centuries.
+The Turkish Baths (Király, Rudas and the less-known Veli Bej Baths) date from the Ottoman era in the 16th-17th centuries, the Gellért, Széchenyi, and the Lukács Baths were built more recently, at the turn of the 19th-20th centuries.

 Bath TIP: Do drop by the renewed Rudas Bath that has a great wellness department with 4 thermal pools, and an awesome jacuzzi on the rooftop where you can enjoy a fantastic panorama of the city while soaking in the hot water.